-The student will be introduced to NWTC programs through a presentation done by the NWTC guidance coordinator, the outreach coordinator, or by an individual meeting with the high school guidance counselor, case manager, or NWTC guidance coordinator.
+The student will be introduced to NCTC programs through a presentation done by, or an individual meeting with, the high school counselor, case manager, or NCTC representative.

-The student will have the opportunity to tour the NWTC at any time or after viewing the NWTC presentation.
+The student will have the opportunity to tour or shadow the NCTC after viewing the NCTC presentation, or at any time.

-The NWTC Program of Studies will be available on the NWTC website: nwtconline.org.
-Paper copies will be available, by request, in the NWTC office.
-All programs have admissions prerequisites.
+The NCTC Program of Studies will be available on the NCTC website: maplerun.org/o/NCTC.
+Paper copies will be available, by request, in the NCTC office or sending school Program of Studies.

-The application must be completed and signed by the student and the parent/guardian, and submitted to the NWTC office or designated area by a preferred deadline of January 15th.
-Applications submitted after that date will be accepted on a space available basis.
+A completed and signed application must be submitted to the NCTC office or designated area by a preferred deadline of January 15th.
+Applications submitted after that date will be processed and placement will be made on a space available basis.

-The Tech Center Admissions Committee will review all applications.
+The Northwest Career & Technical Center Admissions Committee will review all applications.

 Some students may be eligible to enter the second year of a program without completing the first.
-In these cases, the student will be asked to submit proof of competency in the field in question to the NWTC guidance coordinator and/or the program instructor.
-Students may be granted admission based on the quality of their previous work.
+In these cases, the student will be asked to submit proof of competency in the field in question to the NCTC School Counseling Coordinator and/or the program instructor.
+Students may be granted admission based on the demonstrated proficiency of their work.

-Students and their home school guidance counselors will be notified as soon as possible regarding each student’s official admission to the NWTC.
+Students and their home school counselors will be notified as soon as possible regarding each student’s official admission to NCTC.
 Students who do not meet admission requirements will be sent a letter outlining available options.
-All accepted students will be placed on a probationary status for ten NWTC school days, beginning with the first day of attendance.
+All accepted students will be placed on a probationary status for ten NCTC school days, beginning with the first day of attendance.
 This phase will be used for curriculum-based assessment and to determine the appropriateness of placement.
-Students will automatically be granted full standing after the probationary period unless notified of continued probationary status or withdrawal.
+Students will automatically be granted full standing after the probationary period, unless notified of continued probationary status or withdrawal.

-Students with special needs, including students on Individualized Education Plans (IEP) and students on 504 plans, are encouraged to apply to the NWTC.
-For enrollment protocol and information about supports available at the NWTC, please contact the Special Needs Coordinator.
+Students with special needs, including students on Individualized Education Plans (IEP) and students on 504 plans, are encouraged to apply to the NCTC.
+For enrollment protocol and information about supports available at NCTC, please contact the Special Needs Coordinator.

-Once a student on an IEP has been accepted at the NWTC, an IEP meeting must be held to determine the appropriateness of technical program placement.
-If placement is appropriate, accommodations necessary for success in that program will then be determined.
-The meeting must be held before the student begins classes at the NWTC.
-Participants in the meeting will include the sending school special educator; NWTC Special Needs Coordinator, program instructor, parent/guardian, student, and others (as deemed necessary by the special educator and the NWTC Special Needs Coordinator.)
-If a student, parent/guardian, or sending school prefers, this meeting may be held before a student applies to the NWTC to discuss the range of programs and services the NWTC can provide.
+Once a student on an IEP has been accepted at NCTC, an IEP meeting must be held to determine the appropriateness of technical program placement.
+If placement is appropriate, accommodations necessary for success in that program will be determined.
+The meeting must be held before the student begins classes at NCTC.
+Participants in the meeting will include the sending school special educator, NCTC Special Needs Coordinator, program instructor, parent/guardian, student, and others (as deemed necessary by the special educator and the NCTC Special Needs Coordinator.)
+If a student, parent/guardian, or sending school prefers, this meeting may be held before a student applies to the NCTC to discuss the range of programs and services the NCTC can provide.